-- Academics: Student must have successfully completed at least five (5) units of credits, including all English, math, science, social studies and one (1) electives/other classes. - Teacher and principal recommendations Students who do not meet the grade-level expectations described above will be required to attend and successfully complete Summer Learning Academy to be promoted.

-Students who fall below certain standards will be required to repeat their current grades and encouraged to participate in Summer Learning Academy for additional support.
+- Academics: Student must have successfully completed at least six (6) units of credits, including English, math, science, social studies and two (2) electives/other classes. - Teacher and principal recommendations Students who do not meet the grade-level expectations described above will be required to attend and successfully complete Summer Learning Academy to be promoted.
+Students who fall below certain standards will be required to repeat their current grades and encouraged to participate in